inventhouse/bettergit/README.md

 ---------
 _The missing command to make aliases easy to use_

-Git aliases are really useful, but arcane to set up or view, not to mention share.
+Git aliases are really useful for making `git` work the way _you_ want, but arcane to set up or view, not to mention share.

 - `git alias`: Show existing aliases.